Magento vs. Shopify: Different Profiles of E-commerce

 - Countries and languages of the studied stores.

 Some of the above parameters are provided by Builtwith as it is, while others are derived from the representative samples built upon the related Magento and Shopify databases.

 Magento outperforms Shopify by the average position within the Alexa 1 Mln Top Sites listing just slightly.
 The average position of the studied Magento stores is 509 919, while Shopify is just next to it with the 552 476th position.
 Still the distribution of stores within the 100K Alexa segments is quite different.

 Diagram 1.
 Stores within the 100K Intervals of the Alexa Top 1 Mln Websites Rating

 Magento is more consistent through all the sectors except only the 100-200K segment perhaps.
 Shopify is more unstable and gets down in the 1-100, 600-700, 800-900K segments.
-Speculating about the reasons of this unevenness we may only presume that the process of engagement into Shopify is still not stable rising different portions of ecommerce stores per time unit.
+Speculating about the reasons of this unevenness we might only presume that the process of engagement into Shopify is still not stable rising different portions of e-commerce stores per time unit.